 Why Does It Happen?

 Dementia alters a person’s brain so that memories about recent events are forgotten or confused while memories about the more distant past often remain intact.
 This can cause the past to make more sense to a person with dementia than the present.
-A person’s alternate reality may be his or her way of making sense of the present through past memories.
+A senior’s alternate reality may be his or her way of making sense of the present through past memories.

 What Lies Behind the Words Is Often More Important